-The Union’s actions based on its commitment to stopping torture and abolishing capital punishment include measures to prevent the trade in certain goods that could be used for capital punishment or torture or other cruel, inhuman or degrading treatment.
+The Anti-Torture Regulation reflects the EU’s commitment to the eradication of torture and the death penalty through measures to prevent the trade in certain goods that could be used for capital punishment or torture or other cruel, inhuman or degrading treatment.

 Sodium thiopental and similar substances are used in lethal injections in several countries where the death penalty is still being applied.

-In December 2011, the European Commission added these substances to the list of goods subject to export controls according to the anti-torture goods Regulation.
+In December 2011, the European Commission added these substances to the list of goods subject to export controls under the Anti-torture Regulation.

 As proposed by the Commission, the European Parliament and the Council adopted specific rules for the export controls applied to such substances on 23 November 2016.